Pretty-Good-OSINT-Protocol/Have-I-Been-Rekt/README.md

 # Have I Been Rekt

-**Have I Been Rekt** is an open-source crypto incident response tool designed to help users assess whether their wallet has been compromised.
+**Have I Been Rekt** is a public interest, open-source crypto incident response tool designed to help users assess whether their wallet has been compromised.
 It provides a user-friendly interface to submit wallet information and receive a risk assessment based on on-chain activity and AI analysis.

+---

+## 🛡️ Our Commitment to Privacy, Security & Fairness

+This project is built around a simple but rare principle in Web3: **users deserve fairness, transparency, and control**.

+- We don’t rely on cloud surveillance infrastructure like AWS by default.
+- We prioritize **self-hosted, privacy-respecting AI agents**.
+- We avoid third-party APIs unless absolutely necessary, and when used, they’re fully disclosed.
+- Our mission is **to democratize access to blockchain forensics**, support public interest investigations, and empower people who've been harmed by crypto fraud.

+This is a nonprofit project focused on **community protection and education**, not data extraction.

+We’re building what Web3 didn’t expect: **accountability and empathy**.

+---

 ## 🚀 MVP Scope: Have I Been Rekt

-The goal of this MVP is to deliver a functional, crypto-native incident response tool that enables users to determine if their wallet has been compromised.
-The MVP includes:
+The MVP delivers a basic end-to-end investigation flow with the following features:

 ### Features

-- **Wallet Compromise Form**: Front-end form to collect user symptoms (address, time of loss, description)
+- **Wallet Compromise Form**: Front-end form to collect user symptoms (wallet address, time of loss, description)
 - **Input Validation**: Regex-based wallet format check and required fields
-- **Privacy Notice**: User consent checkbox with legal disclaimer
+- **Privacy Notice**: User consent checkbox with disclaimer
-- **Deployment**: Hosted on Vercel or AWS with `.env` support
+- **Deployment**: Hosted on Vercel or privacy-first alt-host (CanHost, Hetzner, etc.)
-- **API Endpoint**: Backend route to receive and process submissions
+- **API Endpoint**: Receives and processes form submissions
-- **AI Integration**: Use OpenAI GPT to summarize wallet behavior and likely attack vector
+- **Self-Hosted AI Integration**: Uses Ollama + local LLMs to summarize likely attack vector
-- **Wallet Connect**: Support for wagmi or web3modal to connect directly
+- **Wallet Connect**: Enables direct wallet linking using wagmi/web3modal
-- **Payment Gateway**: Stripe and/or on-chain (ETH, USDC) payments
+- **Payment Gateway**: Stripe and/or on-chain payments (USDC, ETH)
-- **OSINT Report Access**: Premium report gated behind payment
+- **Report Access**: Gate OSINT output behind confirmed payment
-- **README + Study Guide**: Clear contributor onboarding and system diagram
+- **README + Study Guide**: Contributor documentation for onboarding
-- **Community Testing**: Feedback loop and real-world validation
+- **Community Testing**: Feedback channels and opt-in usage analytics

 ---

 ## 🧪 Future Scope & Stretch Goals

-Post-MVP development plans include:

-- **SpiderFoot Plugin**: Full integration with SpiderFoot for advanced OSINT
+- **SpiderFoot Plugin** for deep passive OSINT
-- **AI Agent (KINT)**: Open-source autonomous wallet forensics agent
+- **KINT**: a self-hosted AI agent for automated wallet forensics
-- **Multimedia Analysis**: ExifTool, geolocation, image matching
-- **Blockchain Forensics**: Path tracing via Etherscan, Bitquery, and custom heuristics
+- **Blockchain Tracing** via Etherscan, Bitquery, and heuristics
-- **Privacy Tools**: Optional redaction using ZK tools like Holonym
+- **Privacy Enhancements**: ZK redaction via Holonym, encrypted submissions
-- **Immutable Publishing**: IPFS, OrbitDB, and verifiable audit logs
+- **Immutable Reports**: IPFS/OrbitDB export + audit trail
-- **CLI + GUI**: Expand beyond form-based access to a full OSINT toolkit
-- **Crypto + Fiat Payments**: Multi-chain payments and privacy-preserving invoicing
-- **Collaboration Tools**: Sub-issue tracking, saved investigations, team access

-This roadmap represents our commitment to open infrastructure for blockchain safety and transparency.
+- **Offline and CLI Modes**: For use in high-censorship or private environments
+- **Multi-chain Payment Support**: Monero, zkUSD, BTC Lightning, etc.
+- **Public Interest Toolkits**: Exportable reporting for police, exchanges, and media

 ---

 ## 🛠️ Tech Stack

 - **Frontend**: React, Tailwind CSS
-- **Backend**: Node.js, Express
+- **Backend**: Node.js or Express-compatible API (or Vercel Functions)
-- **AI Integration**: OpenAI GPT API
+- **AI Integration**: Self-hosted Ollama, LLaMA, Mistral or GGUF models
-- **Blockchain Interaction**: wagmi, web3modal
+- **Blockchain Connect**: wagmi, web3modal
-- **Payments**: Stripe API, Ethereum smart contracts
+- **Payments**: Stripe API, Ethereum-compatible smart contracts
-- **Deployment**: Vercel, AWS
+- **Deployment**: CanHost, Hetzner, or any Docker/VPS stack

 ---

+## 🤝 Contributing

+We welcome anyone who wants to help make Web3 safer, fairer, and more transparent.
+Whether you're a dev, designer, translator, or survivor of a crypto scam — you're welcome here.

+---

 ## 📄 License

-This project is licensed under the MIT License.
+MIT — because everyone deserves tools that fight back.

 ---

-## 🤝 Contributing
+## 📫 Contact

-Contributions are welcome!
-Please open an issue or submit a pull request for any improvements or suggestions.
+Questions, ideas, or feedback?
+DM [@M0nkeyFl0wer](https://github.com/M0nkeyFl0wer) or open an issue.

 ## 🛠 Building With